+$\leftarrow Notify(EndpointId$

-← Notify(EndpointId [, NotifiedEntity]
+- [, NotifiedEntity]

-- , RequestIdentifier - , ObservedEvents)
+- , RequestIdentifier

+- , ObservedEvents)

 EndpointId is the name for the endpoint in the gateway, which is issuing the Notify command, as defined in Section 7.1.1.
 The identifier MUST be a fully qualified endpoint name, including the domain name of the gateway.
 The local part of the name MUST NOT use the wildcard convention.
-A Call Agent that receives a Notification with wildcard convention MUST return an error (the error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.
+A MGC that receives a Notification with wildcard convention MUST return an error (error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.

 NotifiedEntity is an optional parameter that identifies the entity to which the notification is sent.
 This parameter is equal to the NotifiedEntity parameter of the NotificationRequest that triggered this notification.
-Note that the MTA MAY include only the absolute domain name (including the hostname) of its NotifiedEntity if only the absolute domain name was received in the triggering NotificationRequest.
-The CMS SHOULD accept the value in this case.
+Note that the MG MAY include only the domain name of its Notified Entity if only the domain name was received in the triggering NotificationRequest.
+The MGC SHOULD accept the value in this case.
 The parameter is absent if there was no such parameter in the triggering request.
-Regardless of the value of the NotifiedEntity parameter, the notification MUST be sent to the current "notified entity" for the endpoint.
+Regardless of the value of the "NotifiedEntity parameter, the notification MUST be sent to the current "notified entity" for the endpoint.

 RequestIdentifier is a parameter that repeats the RequestIdentifier parameter of the NotificationRequest that triggered this notification.
 It is used to correlate this notification with the notification request that triggered it.
-Persistent events will be viewed here as if they had been included in the last NotificationRequest.
+Persistent events will be viewed here as if they had been included in the last NotificationRequest (includes notification request embedded in connection handling primitives).
 When no NotificationRequest has been received, the RequestIdentifier used will be zero ("0").

-ObservedEvents is a list of events that the gateway detected and accumulated, either by the "accumulate", "accumulate according to digit map", or "notify" action.
+ObservedEvents is a list of events that the gateway detected and accumulated, either by the "accumulate", or "notify" action.
 A single notification can report a list of events that will be reported in the order in which they were detected.
 The list can only contain persistent events and events that were requested in the RequestedEvents parameter of the triggering NotificationRequest.
 Events that were detected on a connection will include the name of that connection.
-The list will contain the events that were either accumulated (but not notified) or accumulated according to digit map.
-It should be noted that digits are added to the list of observed events as they are accumulated, irrespective of whether they are accumulated according to the digit map or not.
-For example, if a user enters the digits "1234" and some event E is accumulated between the digits "3" and "4" being entered, the list of observed events would be "1, 2, 3, E, 4".
+The list will contain the events that were either accumulated (but not notified), and the final event that triggered the notification.

-ReturnCode is a parameter returned by the gateway.
+ReturnCode is a parameter returned by the Media Gateway Controller.
 It indicates the outcome of the command and consists of an integer number (see Section 7.5) optionally followed by commentary.